 The woman looked at her in amusement, "It helps to be a snake demon."

 "Yeah, I can see where that would come in handy."
-Willow watched as Tara's mother dipped her finger into some oil that had been warming over a candle.
+Willow watched as she dipped her finger into some oil that had been warming over a candle.
 She touched it to Tara's brow, then her throat, then moved to anoint Willow.

 "Will you do me?" she asked Willow.